kakwok/MDS_CMSDAS/_episodes/04-analysis_strategy.md

 ## Benchmark model
 The MDS signature is model independent, but to develop an analysis strategy we use the higgs portal as a benchmark model, where the Feynman diagram shown below.

-We choose this model because its one of the more difficult model probe at the LHC, with no stable BSM particles to produce large MET and the final state objects from the higgs are generally low pT, and additionally this model is used commonly across many CMS physics searches for sensitivity comparison
+We choose this model because its one of the more difficult model probe at the LHC, with no stable BSM particles to produce large MET and the final state objects from the higgs are generally low pT.
+This model is also used commonly across many CMS physics searches for sensitivity comparison

 > ## Figure 4.1